mikeuf/mmc6950-capstone/README.md

 The URLs can be separated into different lines, or delimited by commas or tabs.

-2. Click the *Start Scanning* button.
+2. Click the **Start Scanning** button.

 ### Scanning in Progress
 Resource Scaner will test the network connectivity of each destination.
 The results are updated after each URL is tested, allowing you monitor the scan in real-time.

 #### Pausing a Scan
-You can stop a running scan by clicking the Pause button.
+You can stop a running scan by clicking the **Pause** button.

 ### Scan Results
 When the scan job is complete, the results are displayed in a table.
 Each scanned URL is listed with the result of the test.
 Most tests should return the status code HTTP 200.
 This is a standard code that means "OK" (no errors).
-The results are separated into a Status and Details column.
-The Status values are usually brief summaries.
+The results are separated into a **Status** and **Details** column.
+A status is usually a status code or a brief summary.
 Details contain more descriptive information that may assist with troubleshooting.
 If a scan returns an error, the exact text of the error may be included.

 #### Downloading Reports
-The scan results can be download by clicking the "Download Report" button.
+The scan results can be download by clicking the **Download Report** button.
 The file is a tab-separated file (.tsv) which can be imported into Excel or viewed with a text editor.

 ### Destinations
 The results of every scan t